 The Law Enforcement Driver Instructor Training Program (LEDITP) equips the student with the skills, techniques, operational principles, legal considerations and instructional methodologies to teach a comprehensive driver training program to law enforcement officers.
 The student will be exposed to a variety of courses designed specifically for the law enforcement driver.
 These courses will provide fundamental and advanced skills which will enhance the instructor's teaching proficiency.
 Classroom instruction, laboratories, and practical exercises are used during the training.
 At the completion of the program, students will have achieved levels of competency that will enable them to successfully design, coordinate, evaluate and facilitate a law enforcement driver training program.

-- Students must be actively engaged in, or expected to be assigned as a driver training instructor for their organization.
+2. Must be actively engaged in, or expected to be assigned as a driver training instructor for their organization.

 Required Training Materials

 - Cheltenham Students: You must bring appropriate training attire.
 Training uniforms are not provided.